yunus-ceyhan/kivyx/README.md

 # kivyx
 It's for personal projects.
-Issues and PR's wiil be ignored.
+Issues and PR are gonna be ignored.